California Attorney General Proposes Proposition 65 Amendments To Address Litigation Abuse

 - Settlements should include the following information for the purposes of Attorney General and Court evaluation:

-- Disclosure of the mechanism by which the plaintiff will track settlement payment expenditures,
+- Disclosure of the mechanism by which the plaintiff will track settlement payment expenditure; and

 - If the settlement provides that the recipient will make grants to other entities, the method of selection of the grantee.